 Although it's those famous celebrity chef and celebrity-owned restaurants that attract most of the media limelight, the majority of L.A.'s best dining experiences are at its small neighborhood haunts and minimalls, the kind you'll never find unless someone lets you in on the city's dining secrets -- and this section is full of them.

-The restaurants listed are classified first by area and then by price, using the following categories: Very Expensive, dinner from $75 per person; Expensive, dinner from $50 per person; Moderate, dinner from $35 per person; and Inexpensive, dinner from $20 per person.
-These categories reflect prices for an appetizer, main course, dessert, and glass of wine.
+The restaurants listed are classified first by area and then by price, using the following categories: Expensive, dinner from $75 per person; Moderate, dinner from $35 per person; and Inexpensive, dinner from $20 per person.
+These categories reflect prices for an entree and either an appetizer or a dessert.
+Since wine and cocktail prices can escalate quickly, we haven't figured them into this equation.